Corporate Governance

 Evaluation of effectiveness of Board of Directors

-In response, we will continue to promote proper operations of the Board of Directors and implement improvement measures to address the issues to enable the Board of Directors to further contribute to improvement of corporate value.
+Based on survey results, we will continue to promote proper operations of the Board of Directors and implement improvement measures to address the issues to enable the Board of Directors to further contribute to improvement of corporate value.

 Evaluation Process